 To start a relationship and get married, you need to talk to someone, make them laugh, bring them gifts and, eventually, give them a ring.

-Note that the precondition to get married is to own a house in the village your lover lives in.
+Note that the precondition to getting married is to own a house in the village your lover lives in.

 Choose to be good … or evil.